MicrosoftDocs/sql-docs/azure-sql/managed-instance/private-endpoint-overview.md

 After you create a private endpoint to Azure SQL Managed Instance, you'll need to configure domain name resolution.
 Otherwise, login attempts will fail.
 The method below works for virtual networks that use Azure DNS resolution.
 If your virtual network is configured to use a custom DNS server, adjust the steps accordingly.

-To set up domain name resolution for private endpoint to an instance whose FQDN is `<instance-name>.<dns-zone>.database.windows.net`, we'll consider two different virtual networks:
+To set up domain name resolution for private endpoint to an instance whose FQDN is `<instance-name>.<dns-zone>.database.windows.net`, let's consider two different virtual networks:
 - Instance virtual network: hosts Azure SQL Managed Instance.
 - Endpoint virtual network: hosts the private endpoint to the Azure SQL Managed Instance.

-Steps to set up domain name resolution differ depending on whether the instance virtual network is the same as (or peered with) the endpoint virtual network, or those are two entirely separate networks.
-Follow the appropriate steps below.
+Steps to set up domain name resolution differ depending on whether the instance and endpoint virtual network are different or the same (or peered).

 #### [Separate virtual networks](#tab/separate-vnets)

-Follow the steps below if the instance and endpoint virtual networks are different and are not peered.
+Follow these steps if the instance and endpoint virtual networks are different and not peered.
 After you complete these steps, SQL clients connecting to `<instance-name>.<dns-zone>.database.windows.net` from inside the endpoint virtual network will be transparently routed through the private endpoint.

 1. Obtain the IP address of the private endpoint either by visiting Private Link Center or by performing the following steps: